samuel-bohman/my-personal-website/content/project/2017-09-17-project-placeholder.md

 date = "2017-09-17"

 # Project title.
-title = "Julia project heading"
+title = "Julia programming language"

 # Project summary to display on homepage.
 summary = "Julia is a high-level, high-performance dynamic programming language for numerical computing."